umerhasan17/mlds/nlp/sequence-models-coursera.md

 * Movies and videos are sequences of images
 * Predicting the next X, however there are many ways of doing this.

 > How are images and sequences similar?
+LOCALITY

 ### Types of sequences:
 * One-to-sequence: image captioning